+Simplified Anglican Chant (Kennedy)

+The organist plays through the chant once, then all join in chanting the canticle.

+Magnificat

+My soul proclaims the greatness of the Lord, my spirit rejoices in God my / Savior; for he has looked with favor on his lowly / servant.
+From this day all generations will call me / blessed: the Almighty has done great things for me, and holy is his / Name.

+He has mercy on those who / fear him

+in every gene-/ ration.

-My soul proclaims the greatness of the Lord.
-Magnificat SOUL proclaims the greatness of the Lord, my spirit rejoices in God my Savior; for he has looked with favor on his lowly servant.
-From this day all generations will call me blessed: the Almighty has done great things for me, and holy is his Name.
-ANTIPHON He has mercy on those who fear him in every generation.
-He has shown the strength of his arm, he has scattered the proud in their conceit.
-ANTIPHON He has cast down the mighty from their thrones, and has lifted up the lowly.
-He has filled the hungry with good things, and the rich he has sent away empty.
-ANTIPHON He has come to the help of his servant Israel, for he has remembered his promise of mercy, The promise he made to our fathers, to Abraham and his children for ever.
-ANTIPHON This reading, taken from the New Testament, is typically from a letter (epistle) to the early Church, the Acts of the Apostles, or the Revelation to John.
-READING Romans 16:25-27 Now to God who is able to strengthen you according to my gospel and the proclamation of Jesus Christ, according to the revelation of the mystery that was kept secret for long ages but is now disclosed, and through the prophetic writings is made known to all the Gentiles, according to the command of the eternal God, to bring about the obedience of faith-to the only wise God, through Jesus Christ, to whom be the glory forever!
+He has shown the strength of his / arm,

+he has scattered the proud in their con-/ ceit.

+He has cast down the mighty from their / thrones, and has lifted up the / lowly.

+He has filled the hungry with / good things, and the rich he has sent away / empty.

+He has come to the help of his servant / Israel, for he has remembered his promise of / mercy, The promise he made to our / forebears, to Abraham and his children for / ever.

+This reading, taken from the New Testament, is typically from a letter (epistle) to the early Church, the Acts of the Apostles, or the Revelation to John.

+READING Romans 16:25-27

+Now to God who is able to strengthen you according to my gospel and the proclamation of Jesus Christ, according to the revelation of the mystery that was kept secret for long ages but is now disclosed, and through the prophetic writings is made known to all the Gentiles, according to the command of the eternal God, to bring about the obedience of faith-to the only wise God, through Jesus Christ, to whom be the glory forever!
 Amen.

 Reader Hear what the Spirit is saying to God's people.

 Assembly Thanks be to God.

 The sequence hymn or Gospel acclamation moves us toward the summit of the Liturgy of the Word-the reading of the Holy Gospel.
-Gospel means "good news"specifically the "good news of Jesus Christ."
-All stand, as able.
+Gospel means "good news"-specifically the "good news of Jesus Christ."